Monday, October 14, 2024

 And, finally, McGee sent me his running stats for the last four weeks.
 He is a machine, and despite an injury (not running related) keeping him from competing right now, he still manages to log 100 miles a week.
 I don’t know how he does it, but I remain in awe of his commitment and ability.
 In fact, it reminds me of a story, perfect for today’s telling, that I’ll call Running Spikes and Rear End Collisions.

 On a very busy day in May 2022, McGee and McGuy’s separate high school sports required all day spectatorship in two different venues.
-McGee had a divisional track championship, with a few events spread over several hours.
+McGee had a conference track championship, with a few events spread over several hours.
 McGuy had a basketball tournament.
 We decided that I would start the day at McGee’s track meet and watch him run in two esrly events, go home for a short time and then drive downtown to the college campus where McGuy’s tournament was taking place.
 Meanwhile, their parents would go to McGee’s later track events and then when the meet was over, join me at the tournament.
 It was a beastly hot day, and that early schedule outdoors followed by an air conditioned afternoon suited me just fine.

 The track meet was at a stadium perhaps 35 or 40 minutes away, and I left home at 7am because I knew that my only hope of finding a nearby parking spot would be to get there before the start time of 8am.
 I watched McGee compete and drove home.
 My plan was to have a quick breakfast and then head into town.
 As I walked into the house, McGee texted me.
 He had blown out one of his running spikes.
 Help!